-The first eight cycles are used to provide the control byte via the DIN pin.
+The first eight clock cycles are used to provide the control byte via the $D{IN}$ pin.
 When the converter has enough information about the following conversion to set the input multiplexer appropriately, it enters the acquisition (sample) mode.
-After three more clock cycles, the control byte is complete and the converter enters the conversion mode.
-At this point, the input sample-and-hold goes into the hold mode.
-The next 16 clock cycles accomplish the actual analog-to-digital conversion.
+After four more clock cycles, the control byte is complete and the converter enters the conversion mode.
+At this point, the input sample-and-hold goes into the Hold mode.
+The next sixteen clock cycles accomplish the actual A/D conversion.